 5. Brad Pitt in The Curious Case of Benjamin Button- Pitt's performance is a dull lifeless effort that does nothing to bring to life the strange premise of his character.

-2. Richard Jenkins in The Visitor- The only person who should have been nominated, but not win is Jenkins.
-It is not a big performance, or an amazing achievement, but Jenkins is most certainly very good in his portrait of a man who slowly finds some joy, and passion in his life.
+2. Richard Jenkins in The Visitor- It is not a big performance, or an amazing achievement, but Jenkins is most certainly very good in his portrait of a man who slowly finds some joy, and passion in his life.

-1. Mickey Rourke in The Wrestler- Good prediction Dinasztie.
-This is one of my easiest choices really, because Rourke is the only possibly choice for this year and this category.
-He stands far above the rest, in his deeply moving portrait of Randy The Ram Robinson.
+1. Mickey Rourke in The Wrestler- Rourke is deeply moving in his portrait of Randy The Ram Robinson.
 Rourke shows so much to his character both the positive and the negative, never playing a single moment falsely, despite taking many risks with his performance.

 Brendan Gleeson in In Bruges